vgrazi/contract-driven-development/README.md

 Show how everything passes

+Display the generated provider side test RestAssured code.

-Switch back to the PPT and finish the explanation
+Switch back to the PPT and finish the explanation of CDC as a colaborative TDD process

-> suggestion: check out the master branch (contains completed code, with taxId added, tests corrected, mockito removed, and stub runner added.
+> suggestion: check out the master branch (contains completed code, with taxId added, tests corrected, mockito removed, and stub runner added.)
-Then diff with the before-taxId branch, and copy over all of the diffs
+Then diff with the before-tax-id branch, and copy in all of the diffs (but don't commit that to git!!)
+>.
  Now, IntelliJ Git support will show markers for all of the changes.
-Put the appropriate bookmarks there (using eg Ctrl-Alt-1)
+Put the appropriate bookmarks where indicated with the // bookmark comments. (using eg Ctrl-Alt-1)
  Then just do Ctrl-1, Ctrl-2 to navigate to the bookmarks, then roll back the change at that bookmark

+ Ctrl-1 and 2 are for the provider code and provider test, 3 and 4 are for the contracts on the provider side, and the rest are on the consumer